affekri/QuickEconomy/README.md

 ### Balance

-The /balance command shows the player's balance.
+The `/balance` command shows the player's balance.
 Using subcommand send, players can send coins to other players.
-Players who are server operators can use subcommand set, add och subtract to
+Players with the corresponding permissions can use subcommand set, add och subtract to
 modify the balance of themselves or any other specified player.
-Or do "/bal player" to
+Or do `/bal list player` to
 see any players balance.
+When using SQL as storage method players can use the command `/balance transactions`
+to see their past transactions.

 ### Bal

-The /bal command has the same functionality as /balance.
+The `/bal` command has the same functionality as `/balance`.

 ### QuickEconomy

-The /quickeconomy command displays helpful information about the plugin.
+The `/quickeconomy` command displays helpful information about the plugin.
+The subcommand

 ## Signs